Tasfiq97/react-drone-shop-client-firebase/README.md

 ## this project is made for purchasing your favorite drone

-## in this project you can buy any type of drone having multiple camera and a =t a good range
+## in this project you can buy any type of drone having multiple camera and at a good range

 ## in more drone section , there are 12 drones where you can select and place your order